LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 __Good2Go__

 - Worked on a convolutional neural network in Python for identifying the number of lanes in a road from images.
-- Built a program for users to download and label images for training the neural network.
+- Built a Python program for users to label and automatically download images for training the neural network.

 ### Experiential Learning Projects